 • Lemons.
 For their juice and zest.

 • Fresh dill.
 Optional.
-I like a bit of chopped dill on top for the color and a gently fresh note.
+I like a bit of chopped dill on top for the color and a gentle fresh note.

 • Sea salt and freshly ground white pepper.
 Optional.
 I usually don’t season my taramosalata because taramas is already salty.